brinvex-dev1/brinvex-dev1/README.md

-# Java Developer
+## Expert Java Developer

-Experienced Java Developer passionate about building efficient and scalable applications.
+Experienced Java Developer with over 15 years of expertise, dedicated to building efficient and scalable applications.
 Skilled in backend development, Java frameworks, and effective problem-solving.

-## Experience
+### Experience
 - Java Developer with over 15 years of expertise
 - Designed and implemented robust systems using various technologies.
 - Collaborated with cross-functional teams to deliver high-quality solutions.
-- Proficient in Spring Framework and Hibernate.
+- Proficient in the Java frameworks Spring, Hibernate, JakartaEE.
-- Expertise in Java EE technologies including EJB, CDI, JMS, and more.
 - Extensive experience with database systems, particularly PostgreSQL and Microsoft SQL Server.
-- Extensive experience with Vaadin for building rich web applications.
+- Utilized Vaadin extensively for building rich web applications.
 - Familiar with Apache Kafka for building scalable and distributed systems.

-## Skills
+### Skills
 - Proficient in programming with a strong foundation in Java.
 - Exceptional problem-solving skills.
 - Analytical critical thinking for effective decision-making.